 Friday, September 30th • Bar opens 8PM, Roof 9PM, Club 10PM

-Paul Rose, AKA Scuba, is the founder and head of Hotflush Recordings.
-Scuba in no small part helped shape the current musical landscape in London and, by extension, the world.
+Scuba is the founder and head of Hotflush Recordings.
+Real name Paul Rose, Scuba in no small part helped shape the current musical landscape in London and, by extension, the world.
 As a DJ, he favors the melancholy, bottom-heavy techno of Hotflush's more recent output.
+Black Swan Recordings boss Schubert Has Fallen and Darkroom coordinatorFeroun lay the foundation.

 Advance tickets: ticketfly.com/purchase/event/1194623/